scionproto/scion/doc/ControlPlanePKI.md

 1. `not_before < not_after`
 1. `1 <= voting_quorum <= count(voting ASes)`
 1. `1 <= count(issuing ASes)`
-1. Each `voting` AS has an offline and online key.
+1. Each `voting` AS has an offline and online voting key.
-1. Each `issuing` AS has an issuing key.
+1. Each `issuing` AS has an issuing grant key.
 1. Each `authoritative` AS is a `core` AS.
-1. No non-`voting` AS has an online or offline key.
+1. No non-`voting` AS has an online or offline voting key.
-1. No non-`issuing` AS has an issuing key.
+1. No non-`issuing` AS has an issuing grant key.
 1. `(base_version == version) <==> (grace_period == 0)` (Initial TRC or trust reset)
 1. `(base_version == version) ==> All keys must attach proof of possession to TRC`